There are lots of reasons why it might feel like

 "It can definitely feel like something's missing in your relationship if you aren't aware of your partner's love languages" Laura says.
 So if you get the sense you aren't on the same page, or that you don't "get" each other, sit down and figure 'em out.

-There are five different love languages: words of affirmation, acts of service, giving/receiving gifts, quality time, and physical touch.
+five different love languages: words of affirmation, acts of service, giving/receiving gifts, quality time, and physical touch.
 Folks who prefer to be shown love through physical touch (hugs, hand holding, etc.) may not feel very understood if their partner gives gifts instead.
 And it can leave you both feeling unloved.

 That is until you make a few small changes, and keep these preferences in mind.